-Chris was born and raised in the East side area of St. Paul.
+Chris was born and raised in the East side of St. Paul.
 After high school, he pursued a degree in accounting from the University of Minnesota Duluth.
-While in UMD he found a love and passion for cooking by making dinner for his roommates and friends.
-After graduation, he began his career in Accounts Payable.
-After a taste of the corporate world there was another taste lingering in the back of his heart…his passion for cooking.
+While in UMD, he found a love and passion for cooking by making dinner for his roommates and friends.
+After graduation, he began his career in Accounts Payable at 3M, but after a taste of the corporate world there was another taste lingering in the back of his heart…his passion for cooking.
 He left his office job and started working as a line cook by night and pop-up business owner by day.

 Union Hmong Kitchen is a is a pop-up restaurant experience that features Hmong culture, stories, rituals, foods and flavors.
 We marry local traditions with those from back home in South and Eastern Asia to bring Hmong flavors to American palates.
 Every dish has a narrative and we look forward to sharing ours with you, through our food.

 No matter where we were or what we were doing, we could hear the voice of my mom, a tiny Hmong woman, yelling for us to come to eat.
 My parents believed in eating at the table together for dinner.
 It was a time to take a pause in our lives and connect with each other.
 Sometimes there wasn’t much to talk about, and sometimes that was the moment my father took to give us a talking to.
 Regardless, the table was a big part of our family life.
 At the table we connected with each other and shared a meal.